Views from Trail #102

 Ultramarathon runners will complete a 21 mile loop around Table Mountain before beginning the marathon course.
 Below is a description of the ultramarathon 21mile loop around Table Mountain.

 From the Lion's Park, you will begin in the dark on a smooth(er) canal road.
 The first 1.3 miles are on a paved trail next to the canal.
-Carefully cross Richfield Mainstreet (police will be there to assist) and continue on the canal road another 3.4 miles to Gun Range Road.
+Carefully cross Richfield Mainstreet (police will be there to assist) and continue on the canal road another 3.4 miles to Rifle Range Road.
 Here turn under the freeway and run towards the mountains to the West.
-An aid & drop station will be at the end of the Gun Range road.
+An aid & drop station will be at the end of the Rifle Range road.

 Ultra Part B: Willow Creek Canyon (6 miles)